 Chemical Oxygen Demand (COD)

-Nitrogen: The annual average in the surface water of Gårdsfjärden in 2015 was 390 micrograms per litre (µg/l).
-The mean value in surface water for summer (417 µg/l) is also classified by the Swedish Environmental Protection Agency as 'high', and the mean value for winter (375 µg/l) is classified as 'moderate'.
-Iggesund is the source of 29 per cent of the total nitrogen entering Gårdsfjärden.
+Nitrogen: The annual average in the surface water of Gårdsfjärden in 2017 was 249 micrograms per litre (µg/l).
+The mean value in surface water for summer (285 µg/l) is also classified by the Swedish Environmental Protection Agency as 'low.
+Iggesund is the source of 28 per cent of the total nitrogen entering Gårdsfjärden.

-Phosphorus: The annual average level in the surface water of Gårdsfjärden in 2015 was 24 µg/l.
-The mean value in surface water for summer (34 µg/l) is classified by the Swedish Environmental Protection Agency as a 'very high level', and the mean value for winter (21 µg/l) is classified as 'very low level'.
-Iggesund is the source of approximately 58 per cent of the total phosphorus entering Gårdsfjärden.
+Phosphorus: The annual average level in the surface water of Gårdsfjärden in 2017 was 22 µg/l.
+The mean value in surface water for summer (17 µg/l) is classified by the Swedish Environmental Protection Agency as a 'low level'.
+Iggesund is the source of approximately 52 per cent of the total phosphorus entering Gårdsfjärden.

 The mill's emissions of eutrophicating substances have fallen sharply since the 1980s.
 In trial fishing in 1987, the fish life in Gårdsfjärden was characterised as typical of areas of water high in nutrients.
 Some changes in the direction of more normal status were noted in 1996, but fish production remained high and with a preponderance of the carp family.